mongodb/specifications/source/server-selection/server-selection.rst

                 throw error

             if topologyDescription.type is ReplicaSetWithPrimary:
-                idleWriteFrequencyMS = primary's idleWriteFrequencyMS
+                idleWritePeriodMS = primary's idleWritePeriodMS
             else if topologyDescription.type is ReplicaSetNoPrimary:
-                idleWriteFrequencyMS =
+                idleWritePeriodMS =
-                    idleWriteFrequencyMS of secondary with greatest lastUpdateTime
+                    idleWritePeriodMS of secondary with greatest lastUpdateTime

             if maxStalenessSeconds is set and
-                maxStalenessSeconds * 1000 < heartbeatFrequencyMS + idleWriteFrequencyMS and
+                maxStalenessSeconds * 1000 < heartbeatFrequencyMS + idleWritePeriodMS and
                 and topologyDescription.type is ReplicaSetWithPrimary or ReplicaSetNoPrimary):

                 client.lock.release()